Start9Labs/docs/src/packaging-guide/project-structure.md

 └── tsconfig.json
 ```

-#### .gitignore, [Makefile](./Makefile.md), package-lock.json, package.json, and tsconfig.json
+#### .gitignore, Makefile, package-lock.json, package.json, and tsconfig.json

-These are boilerplate files that need not be edited, except in special circumstances.
+These are boilerplate files that generally do not require editing.

 #### Dockerfile (optional)